Seeing sun-kissed leaves flutter at the tippy top of our trees is one of the joys of summer!

 1. Verticillium wilt: This soil fungus causes leaves to drop, starting at the top of the tree.
 Upper leaves will wither, curl and turn brown while the rest of the tree appears perfectly healthy.
 Verticillium wilt affects maple trees most often but can also impact ash, elm, linden and redbud trees.

 Next step: Have an arborist confirm.
-Unfortunately, fungicides and pruning only ease tree stress temporarily.
-It’s typically best to remove the tree, so the fungus doesn’t spread.
+Unfortunately, soil care and pruning only ease tree stress temporarily.
+It’s typically best to remove the tree.

 2. Girdling roots: These wrap around the trunk and essentially choke the tree by cutting off water flow to the top.
 In addition to tangled roots and leaf loss, you’ll see leaves with early fall color.
 Maples commonly get girdling roots, but many tree species can be affected as well.